thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

   The labels of record fields may be dynamically defined as the result of arbitrary expressions (the only limitation being that those expressions must evaluate to string values).
+  In any case, all the labels have to be distinct in order for the record to be well-defined.
   The records may be recursively defined (using the `rec` keyword), in which case, fields may depend one from another.
   For example, the expression `rec { x = 1; y = x; }` is equivalent to `{ x =